wVipN12n/SBOM-gap-open-source/README.md

 1. Extracts required data fields of the SBOMs and reformat them into JSON files.
 2. Match the peer-to-peer information in different data fields of SBOMs.
 3. Evaluate the paired information in the matched SBOMs with the evalutaion operation provided by the evaluta module.
-4. Give some basic statistics and output the results in a format of CSV file.
+4. Analyze and output the results in a format of CSV file.

 The results of the `test-run.py` will be in the `results` folder.